 In April 2007, the Company filed a lawsuit in the U.S. District Court in the Southern District of New York against DenTek Oral Care, Inc. ("DenTek") alleging (i) infringement of intellectual property associated with The Doctor's® NightGuardTM dental protector which is used for the protection of teeth from nighttime teeth grinding; and (ii) the violation of unfair competition and consumer protection laws.
 On October 4, 2007, the Company filed a Second Amended Complaint in which it named Kelly M. Kaplan, Raymond Duane and C.D.S.
 Associates, Inc. ("C.D.S.") as additional defendants in the action against DenTek and added other claims to the previously filed complaint.
-Ms. Kaplan and Mr. Duane were formerly employed by the Company and C.D.S.
-Associates, Inc. is a corporation controlled by Mr. Duane.
+Ms. Kaplan and Mr. Duane were formerly employed by the Company and C.D.S. is a corporation controlled by Mr. Duane.
 In the Second Amended Complaint, the Company has alleged patent, trademark and copyright infringement, unfair competition, unjust enrichment, violation of New York's Consumer Protection Act, breach of contract, tortious interference with contractual and business relations, civil conspiracy and trade secret misappropriation.
-On October 19, 2007, the Company filed a Motion for Preliminary Injunction with the Court in which the Company has asked the Court to enjoin the defendants from (i) continuing to improperly use the Company's trade secrets; (ii) continuing to breach any contractual agreements with the Company; and (iii) marketing and selling any dental protector products or other products in which Mr. Duane or Ms. Kaplan has had any involvement or provided any assistance to DenTek.
+On October 19, 2007, the Company filed a Motion for Preliminary Injunction with the Court in which the Company; and (iii) marketing and selling any dental protector products or other products in which Mr. Duane or Ms. Kaplan has had any involvement or provided any assistance to DenTek.
+A hearing date for the Motion for Preliminary Injunction has not yet been set by the Court.
 Discovery requests have been served by the parties and discovery is ongoing.